RyosukeShiina/All-photonic-quantum-switches/README.md

 Contact: rshiina@umass.edu

 # Description
-This repository contains the MATLAB, Mathematica, and Python code used to generate the results in our paper.
+This repository contains the MATLAB and Python code used to generate the results in our paper.

 # For QCNC paper readers
 This repository already contains simulation outputs used in the QCNC figures.